SimpleSandman/SimpleSandman/README.md

 I've built a [Twitch Chat Bot](https://github.com/SimpleSandman/TwitchBot) for my [Twitch channel](https://www.twitch.tv/simple_sandman).
 This allows me to stream my favorite games knowing that my partner-in-crime has my back!
 It's always awesome to tell people that I've written this from scratch while shooting bad guys or jumping over obstacles because it gives me a chance to tell them one of my biggest passions.

 ## Current Projects
-I'm currently finishing up a library based on the mobile anime game, [Fate/Grand Order](https://fate-go.us/) that will help figure out combat calculations.
-This will be used for my upcoming app in Xamarin that will simulate combat and help manage your personal Chaldea.
+I'm currently finishing up a library called, [Fate/Grand Calculator](https://github.com/SimpleSandman/FateGrandCalculator).
+Which is based on the mobile anime game, [Fate/Grand Order](https://fate-go.us/) and that will help figure out combat calculations.
+This will be used for my upcoming Xamarin app which will simulate node combat and help manage your personal Chaldea.
+Let's be real here.
+Who wants to input their servants and CEs over and over again? 😏

 <!--
 **SimpleSandman/simplesandman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.